-Note 14.
+Note 15.
 Events After the end of the Reporting Period

-The financial report was authorised for issue on 25th November 2021 by the Directors.
-No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company, the results of those operations or the state of affairs of the
+The financial report was authorised for issue on 28th September 2022 by the Directors.

+No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company, the results of those operations or the state of affairs of the Company in future financial years.

-Note 15.
+Note 16.
 Company Details

-The registered office of and principal place of business of the Company is: Tolling Customer Ombudsman Limited Australian Company Number: 619 539 427 (VIC & NSW) P.O Box 7095, Hawthorn North VIC, 3122 (QLD) P.O Box 2615, Mansfield QLD, 4122
+The registered office of and principal place of business of the Company is: Tolling Customer Ombudsman Limited Australian Company Number: 619 539 427 (VIC & NSW) P.O Box 7095, Level 16 607 Bourke Street, Melbourne, VIC, 3000 (QLD) P.O Box 2615, Mansfield QLD, 4122